Natooz/MidiTok/CONTRIBUTING.md

 - Proposing new features.
 - Becoming a maintainer.

-## We Develop with Github

-We use Github to host code, to track issues and feature requests, and accept pull requests.

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests: